puknotbad/ConsoleChat/README.md

 # ConsoleChat
-A simple ConsoleChat as a Skillfactory homework
+A simple ConsoleChat as a Skillfactory homework.
+The project is written under VS2019 / C++14.

 // This is a personal academic project.
 Dear Skillfactory, please check it.

   Author      : Vladimir Lapshov
-  Description : Simple console chat.
+  Description : Сonsole chat.
 Provides users registration
                 and messaging in common console.
+		Registered users are stored at map registeredUsersMap_ (Class Chat) and user unread messages - at queue messagesList_ (Class User privat field).

                   Main menu:
                 1 - new user registration, 2 - login existing, 0 - exit

                   User menu:
                 1 - receive messages, 2 - new message, 3 - show users, 0 - exit

 ![ChatDemo](ChatDemo.png)

 Class Chat - main Class in the ConsoleChat.
 	Provides user registration, login/logout, massages reading and writing